 I tend to think a little bit differently.
 By not dressing a girl in pink you’re actually acknowledging the fact that it’s perceived as a girls colour.
 You’re literally reverse-reinforcing gender stereotypes by avoiding it.
 Whereas if you didn’t care what colour a baby was wearing, irrespective of their gender, you’d be accepting of that fact that colours are just colours.
 By saying to a girl that you can wear every colour apart from pink, aren’t you essentially sending the message that there are things for boys and things for girls?

 Honestly.
-I don’t care what colour the clothes are that our baby girl wears.
+I don’t care what colour the clothes are that our daughter wears.
 If we want to put her in a pink, sparkly, frilly dress with ‘I’m a Princess’ plastered across the front then we’ll do just that.
 Does it promote some weird gender stereotype that she should be pretty and act like a princess?
 No. It merely means that the clothes are pink and it has some arbitrary writing across the front.
 And that’s it.
 It’s not like she can even read at this stage.
 It could have “I’m a massive knobhead” written across it and she’d be none the wiser.

 I get that you shouldn’t dress a girl in pink ALL the time.
 But you shouldn’t dress them in any colour all the time.
 Don’t be afraid to mix it up.
 If they wear pink, then they wear pink.
 Who really cares?
 I don’t even care and for some reason I’m writing a post about it.
 Is there really anything wrong with this?

 That’s a pink, frilly dress.
 When I see this I don’t immediately see a girly pink dress.
-I see a happy baby who just so happens to be wearing pink.
+I see a happy toddler who just so happens to be wearing pink.
 I don’t see something that’s going to ruin her potential as a person.
 And I don’t see something that’s going to damage the economy.

 I understand it if someone’s concern is the other things that come along with the colour pink.
 Maybe someone who believes a girl should wear pink might also think other things that they should, or shouldn’t, do.
 Maybe people see it as an indictor that someone agrees with gender stereotypes.
 The person who dresses their daughter in pink, will also steer them away from ‘boy’ things.